getodk/xforms-spec/_sections/30-bindings.md

 | `constraint`| Specifies acceptable answers for the specified prompt with an XPath expression.
 Will only be evaluated when the node is non-empty.
 | `calculate` | Calculates a node value with an XPath expression.
 | `saveIncomplete` | Specifies whether to automatically save the draft record when the user reaches this question, options `true()` and `false()`.
 Considered false() if omitted.
+| `jr:requiredMsg` | Specifies the custom message to be displayed when the `required` is violated.
+Attribute in "http://openrosa.org/javarosa" namespace.
 | `jr:constraintMsg` | The message that will be displayed if the specified constraint is violated.
 | `jr:preload`| Preloaders for predefined meta data.
 See [preloaders](#preloaders---metadata).
 | `jr:preloadParams` | Parameters used by `jr:preload`.
 See [preloaders](#preloaders---metadata).